neoliv/procfilter/README.md

 This will specify what values will be output as tags for this measurement.
 eg: `m1 = tag(cmd,user) <- cmd('sh$'r)`
 This measurement 'm1' will emit tags with the shell name and user name for all processes with command name ending with 'sh'.
-In line protocole it will look something like:
+In line protocol it will look something like:
 ```m1,cmd="nosh",user="bart"
 m1,cmd="bash",user="maggy"
 ```